© Crown Copyright. Reproduced with permission of NLS/Ordnance Survey 1913.

 Pinxton

-Around 1890, the small Pinxton brickyard was situated between Pinxton No. 1 Colliery & Langton Colliery.
-Mr. Cotterill was the brickmaker, pressing the Pinxton name in every one of them.
+I start with some information I had previously found either on the web or in a book, nether of which I can find again.
+This article stated Mr. Cotterill was the brickmaker at Pinxton, pressing the Pinxton name in every one of them.
 The firing up was very primitive & the bricks were sold for as low as 16/- (shillings) per 1000.
 Piece rates were also very poor.
-After the brickyard had closed, the site was then used for Brookhill Colliery, but now that has gone, to be replaced by an industrial site.

 J. Lawrence